-Appendix 13.7 provides the details of each community's issues and challenges; whether fibre/broadband is on their Council's agenda; the factors impacting their community's capability to pursue a fibre/broadband initiative; and the 3-, 5-, and 10-year visions each community has as it relates to broadband.
+Figure 28 show the communities within PREDA that have near-term broadband plans.
+More information is provided in the Appendix 13.9 about each community's issues and challenges; whether fibre/broadband is on their Council's agenda; the factors impacting their community's capability to pursue a fibre/broadband initiative; and their multi-year visions.

-Figure 27 - Communities with near-term broadband plans.
+Figure 28 - Communities with near-term broadband plans.